joe-warren/cad-talk/Presentation.md

 I'm a bit of a hypocrite.

-because, earlier when I was showing off the Scala logo, I said it doesn't make sense to 3d print a 2D image.
+Because, earlier when I was showing off the Scala logo, I said it doesn't make sense to 3d print a 2D image.

 But partway through this process, which is to find an SVG file of the logo.